shabtronic/SeedCom/README.md

 There's a simple transfer speed test built into seedcom.
-Press x - and it'll transfer some data to the data and display the transfer speed!
+Press x - and it'll transfer some data to the seed and display the transfer speed!

 ~~\DaisyExamples\libdaisy\src\usbd\usbd_cdc_if.c line 204~~